Davao City

-Davao City, officially the City of Davao, (Note: Dakbayan sa Davao; Syudad nin Davao; Dakbanwa sang Davao; Siyudad ne Davah; Siyudad ka Dabo; Siyudad neng Dawwow; Siudad ti Davao; Lakanbalen ning Dábo; Siyudad na Davao; Lungsod ng Dabaw; Syudad han Davao; Ciudad de Dávao) is a highly urbanized city in the Davao Region, Philippines.
-The city has a total land area of 2,443.61 km2, making it the largest city in the Philippines in terms of land area.
-It is the third-most populous city in the Philippines after Quezon City and Manila respectively, and the most populous city in Mindanao, in Davao Region, and outside of Metro Manila.
+Davao City, officially the City of Davao, (Note: Dakbayan sa Davao; Syudad nin Davao; Dakbanwa sang Davao; Siyudad ne Davah; Siyudad ka Dabo; Siyudad neng Dawwow; Maranao: Bandar a Dabaw; Kuta nu Dabaw; Siudad ti Davao; Lakanbalen ning Dabo; Siyudad na Davao; Lungsod ng Dabaw; Syudad han Davao; Ciudad de Dávao) is a highly urbanized city in the Davao Region, Philippines.
+The city has a total land area of 2443.61 km2, making it the largest city in the Philippines in terms of land area.
+It is the third-most-populous city in the Philippines after Quezon City and Manila respectively, and the most populous city in Mindanao, in Davao Region, and outside of Metro Manila.
 According to the 2024 census, it has a population of 1,848,947 people.

 It is the largest city in the province of Davao del Sur both in population and land area wherein it is geographically situated and grouped under the province by the Philippine Statistics Authority, but the city is governed and administered independently from it.
 The city is divided into three congressional districts, which are subdivided into 11 administrative districts with a total of 182 barangays.

-Davao City is the regional center of Davao Region and also the center of Metro Davao, the second most populous metropolitan area in the Philippines.
-The city serves as the main trade, commerce, and industry hub of Mindanao, and the regional center of Davao Region.
+Davao City is the regional center of Davao Region and also the center of Metro Davao, the second-most-populous metropolitan area in the Philippines.
+The city serves as the main trade, commerce and industry hub of Mindanao, and the regional center of Davao Region.
 The region of Davao is home to Mount Apo, the highest mountain in the Philippines, which is highly visible in most parts of Davao City.
 The city is also nicknamed the "Durian Capital of the Philippines".